Oslo corridor into the US

 What this corridor does not include.

-These belong with Norwegian counsel and corporate advisors who specialise in US entry, and with US counsel on the American side.
-The firm works inside the parameters they set.
-When a marketing decision carries legal, tax, or sanctions implications, the firm flags it and defers before execution.
+These belong with Norwegian counsel and corporate specialists who specialise in US entry, and with US counsel on the American side.
+GMA works inside the parameters they set.
+When a marketing decision carries legal, tax, or sanctions implications, GMA flags it and defers before execution.

 Frequently asked.

 Norwegian energy and oil and gas operators (the Equinor, Aker BP, Aker Solutions, Aker Carbon Capture, DNO, and BW Group cohort), Norwegian maritime and shipping (Wilh.
 Wilhelmsen, Hoegh Autoliners, Stolt-Nielsen and adjacent), Norwegian seafood and aquaculture (Mowi, SalMar, Leroy, Nordic Aqua), Norwegian renewables and hydrogen (Statkraft, Scatec, NEL Hydrogen, Norsk Hydro), Norwegian fintech and industrial software (Vipps MobilePay, Cognite, Visma), Norwegian sovereign-wealth-adjacent capital and pension allocators, and Norwegian defense and dual-use operators (Kongsberg Gruppen, Nammo).
-Fit is confirmed in discovery, not in published sector lists.
+Fit is checked against the concrete US move, not published sector lists.

-No. Norwegian company registration with Foretaksregisteret, Norges Bank notifications, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, customs and tariff classification, and US banking introductions are handled by the principal's Norwegian counsel and US counsel.
-The firm designs US marketing architecture inside the structure counsel has already put in place.
+No. Norwegian company registration with Foretaksregisteret, Norges Bank notifications, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, customs and tariff classification, and US banking introductions are handled by the owner's Norwegian counsel and US counsel.
+GMA builds the US website, deck, proof, and follow-up around the legal and tax structure counsel already chose.

 The Government Pension Fund Global, managed by Norges Bank Investment Management, holds positions in a large share of US-listed companies.
-Norwegian operators with the fund or one of its mandates inside their cap table, on their advisory bench, or in their lender stack get read by US institutional partners through that lens.
-The work is to surface the operator's US-relevant commercial past performance independently of the holding signal, so that the American institutional reader, US co-investor, or US procurement counterparty does not default to a state-allocated reading.
+Norwegian operators with the fund or one of its mandates inside their ownership file, on their specialist bench, or in their lender stack get scored by US institutional partners through that lens.
+The work is to surface the operator's US-relevant commercial past performance independently of the holding signal, so that the American institutional buyer, US co-investor, or US procurement counterparty does not default to a state-allocated evaluation.

 Further on Oslo and the US corridor.